cocoltre/cocoltre.github.io/communitylevel.md

 As our initial distribution is highly skewed and definitely non normal, it is better to use Kruskal–Wallis statistical test.
 What we find is amazing: the p-value is extremely low (3.2e-38).
 Thus, we have strong statistical evidence to say that the mean burst ratios between the 3 clusters is different, ie the number of posts of a subreddit has an influence on the probability of a post to make a burst.
 {: .text-justify}

 That's great!
-We can use the column "Nb_posts_per_subreddit" as our second feature in our ML model.
+We can use the number of Posts per Subreddit as our second feature in our ML model.
 {: .text-justify}